-The property at Bishops Adelaide Hills has been owned and operated by the Bishop family for over 135 years.
-The original holding of 162 acres (Section 257) was purchased from the Crown in 1871 by James Bishop - a free settler from Somerset, England - who migrated to South Australia in 1849 and took up land at Norton Summit.
+The property at Bishops Adelaide Hills has been owned and operated by the Bishop family for over 150 years.
+The original holding of 162 acres (Section 257) was purchased from the Crown in 1871 by James Bishop - a free settler from Somerset, England - who migrated to South Australia in 1849 and took up land at Norton Summit in 1854.

-James' youngest son - Charles Henry Bishop - was the first family member to live on the property from 1882, and the main homestead Tetratheca was built by his son - William James Bishop - in 1920.
-Tetratheca remains the home of William's son - Douglas Alan Bishop - to this day.
+James and Jane Bishop's youngest son - Charles Henry Bishop - was the first family member to live on the property (named Ferndale) and bought it from his father in 1882.
+The main homestead on Bishop Orchards, Tetratheca, was built by his son - William James Bishop OBE - in 1920.
+Tetratheca was later the home of Bill's son - the late Douglas Alan Bishop.

-With a high winter rainfall, deep rich soil in the valleys and permanent springs feeding the creeks year round, the family prospered and the property now spans over 300 acres.
-Early last century, the well drained slopes and fertile gullies grew a variety of labour-intensive crops, including apples, cherries, vegetables, berries, nuts and flowers.
+With a high winter rainfall (over 1000 mm), deep rich soil in the valleys and permanent springs feeding the creeks year round, the family prospered and the property now spans over 120 ha.
+Early last century, the well-drained slopes and fertile gullies grew a variety of labour-intensive crops, including apples, pears, cherries, vegetables, berries, nuts and flowers.
 Some steep hillsides were planted with pines but most were left as bushland.

-Tetratheca (named after a wild flower native to the Adelaide Hills) was famous for its Cherry Blossom Festivals and the collection of conifers and oaks in the homestead gardens with the conifer collection being noted in the Oxford Companion to Australian Gardens.
+Tetratheca (named after a wild flower native to the Adelaide Hills) was famous for its Cherry Blossom Festivals in the early 1950s and the collection of conifers and oaks in the homestead gardens with the conifer collection being noted in the Oxford Companion to Australian Gardens.

-After the devastating Black Sunday Bushfire in January 1955, apples and cherries became the main orchard crops and further bushland was cleared for pasture to run sheep for fat lamb production.
+After the devastating Black Sunday Bushfire of 2 January 1955, apples and cherries became the main orchard crops and further bushland was cleared for pasture to run sheep for fat lamb production.

 Basket Range lies in the catchment area of the River Torrens, making it unlikely that the region will ever be more closely settled.